lucarizzi/sprint_tutorial/doc/how_to_sprint.rst

         git clone https://github.com/<USER NAME>/sprint_tutorial

   #.
 Build the project into your dev environment.

+       python setup.py develop

+  #.
 Run the test suite.

   #.
 Branch off to a new branch for your work item::